matman26/nornir_csv/README.md

 # nornir_csv
 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/matman26/nornir_csv)

-Use CSV files as a Nornir Inventory source with hosts, groups and defaults.
+Use CSV files as a Nornir Inventory source with hosts, groups, defaults and connection_options.
 This can be used as an equivalent to the Simple Inventory plugin but using CSV files instead of YAML.
-This does not generate any new files, but instead reads host data from three files:
+The plugin can read from four different csv files:
 + hosts.csv
 + groups.csv
 + defaults.csv
++ connection_options.csv

 ## Installation
 Install the [package](https://pypi.org/project/nornir-csv/) from PyPi with pip.